stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 }
 ```

-Now that we have our app bundled as a container image, let's run it as a service on Docker Swarm and scale it to 3 replicas.
+Now that you've bundled the app as a container image, let's run it as a service on Docker Swarm and scale it up to 3 replicas:

 ```powershell
 docker service create --name appx --network appx-net --replicas 3 appx-img
 ```

-Note that I am not exposing the 5000 port, we will use NGNIX as our public-facing web server so we don't want to expose Kestrel on the Internet.
+Note that the appx service doesn't expose any ports on the host machine, we'll use NGNIX as our public-facing web server so we don't want to expose Kestrel to the outside world.

+Next you'll set up the NGINX image.
 Create a directory named ***nginx*** inside the appx project and add a Dockerfile to it:

 ```
 FROM nginx
 COPY ./nginx.conf /etc/nginx/nginx.conf
 ```

-This Dockerfile will create our NGINX image using the official one and copy our custom nginx.conf.
-Our configuration enables web sockets, compression, client and server caching of static files for the ***appx.local*** website:
+This Dockerfile will uses the official NGINX image with a copy of you're custom configuration.
+The configuration enables web sockets, compression, client and server caching of static files for the ***appx.local*** website:

 ```bash
 worker_processes 2; # 2 * Number of CPUs